CarlTBarnes/StringTheory-Tools/README.md

 # StringTheory-Tools

 This repository contains 4 tools to make it easier to write and verify code using the StringTheory class from http://www.CapeSoft.com

 [BigBangTheory Class](#BigBangTheory-Value-and-Split-Lines-Viewer) - Debug/ Trace ST code by viewing ST Value or Lines in a Window
 [Scratch Theory](#Scratch-Theory) - A scratch program to write and test ST code in a small program before pasting into your production code
 [Split Theory](#Split-Theory) - Try all 7 parameters of .Split() against your data and get the call code generated.
-[Write Theory](#Write-Theory) - Write ST calls the easy way in a Form with an Entry for each parameter.  which then generates the code and links to Help.
+[Write Theory](#Write-Theory) - Write ST calls the easy way in a Form with an Entry for each parameter.
+It generates the code and links to Help.

 ## BigBangTheory Value and Split Lines Viewer